 ERCP and acute pancreatitis

-- Some patients wtih severe acute pancreatitis with evidence of biliary tract obstruction have an ERCP.
+- However, some patients with severe acute pancreatitis with evidence of biliary tract obstruction have an ERCP.

 - At ERCP, sphincterotomy may be performed to remove duct obstruction - eg, gallstone.

-- However, there is a risk that pancreatitis may be worsened.
+- There is a risk that pancreatitis may be worsened.
 There is no role for early ERCP in patients with (predicted) mild biliary pancreatitis to improve outcome.